DiegoLibonati/propel/README.md

 1. Clone the repository
 2. Enter the folder of our cloned project
-3. Use python ./TaskManager.py, everything in main of TaskManager.py will be executed.
+3. Use `python -m src.models.TaskManager` -> everything in main of TaskManager.py will be executed.

 ## Description